inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Environment Setup with Docker
+For easier portability and deployment this app_python was been Dockerized.
+Its really simple to use docker package on the different platforms.

 ```bash
 # Navigate to the cloned Git repository folder with the source code of the tool
 cd DevOps